wrench-project/wrench/doc/source/wrench_101/xrootd.rst

 Overview
 ========

-An XRootD storage "service" is a representation of a distributed filesystem composed of multiple services arranged in a 64 tree.
+An XRootD storage service is a distributed file system that is composed of individual storage services arranged in a tree of arity at most 64.
+There are two kinds of nodes, *storage nodes* and *supervisor nodes*.
-Any node in the tree can read or delete any file stored on a storage node in its subtree.
-Each storage node internaly uses a :ref:`Simple Storage Service <guide-101-simplestorage>`, and given a specific storage node, all Simple Storage Service operations are avaliable.
+A storage node internally uses a :ref:`Simple Storage Service <guide-101-simplestorage>` and supports all the Simple Storage Service operations.
+A supervisor node is always the root of a sub-tree and can perform file searches in that sub-tree, all the while maintaining a cache of recent file search results (with a time-to-live for remembering these results).

 .. _guide-xrootd-creating: